 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Springfield is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Springfield is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Springfield who work in office and administrative support (16.26%), sales jobs (11.69%), and food service (9.79%).

-In terms of college education, Springfield is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.20% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Springfield is somewhat higher than in the average US city of 21.84%: 27.20% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Springfield in 2010 was $21,075, which is upper middle income relative to Missouri, and lower middle income relative to the rest of the US.
 This equates to an annual income of $84,300 for a family of four.
 However, Springfield contains both very wealthy and poor people as well.